-- Administration charges for new connections
+- Administration charges for new connections.

-- Connection charges
+- Connection charges.

-- Main and sewer laying rates
+- Main and sewer laying rates.

-More peripheral charges are based on assessments of labour, plant and materials required to complete each activity, incorporating unit rates and unit costs from observed cost data.
+More peripheral charges are based on assessments of labour, plant and materials required to complete each activity, using unit costs from observed data.

 2.1.3 Business customers